nievesj/unity_core_example/README.md

 What is this?
 ---
 This is an example of a project using the [Core Framework](https://github.com/nievesj/unity-core-project).
-Works with Unity 2018.1 and above.
+Works with Unity 2019.1 and above.

 Requirements
 ---
 * .Net 4.5.
 * .Net Standards 2.0
-* Incremental Compiler

 Setup
 ---